arbinsigdel12/Animal-Welfare-App/README.md

 # Animal-Welfare-App
-Eazy method for adobtion , recognization and treatment of animals.
+Eazy method for adoption , recognization and treatment of animals.